-Traditional inkjet printing nozzles use two methods, and there are still certain differences compared with UV flat-panel printing nozzles.
+Traditional inkjet printing heads use two methods, and there are still certain differences compared with UV flat-panel printing heads.

 1. Continuous jet

-The principle of the continuous jet is to apply high-frequency oscillating pressure to the nozzle to form a uniform and continuous stream of droplets.
-An electric field that changes synchronously with the pattern photoelectric conversion signal is provided at the nozzle.
+The principle of the continuous jet is to apply high-frequency oscillating pressure to the head to form a uniform and continuous stream of droplets.
+An electric field that changes synchronously with the pattern photoelectric conversion signal is provided at the head.
 The ejected droplets are selectively charged in the charging electric field.
-When the flow of droplets continues to pass through the deflection electric field, the charged droplets are deflected under the action of the electric field, and the uncharged droplets continue to maintain a straight flight state.
+When the flow of droplets continues to pass through the deflection electric field, the charged droplets are deflected under the action of the electric field, and the uncharged droplets continue to maintain a straight-flight state.
 The droplets flying in a straight line cannot reach the substrate and are recovered by the liquid collector.
 The charged droplets are ejected onto the substrate to complete printing.

 2. On-demand jetting

 The working principle of the on-demand jet printing system is that when printing is needed, the system applies high-frequency mechanical force and electromagnetic thermal shock to the head to form tiny droplets that are ejected from the head, and the computer controls the jet to the device.
 Set the pattern.
 The most widely used jet-on-demand technology is thermal inkjet technology, which relies on heat pulsation to produce ink droplets.
 A computer controls a heating resistance wire to a specified temperature, resulting in a pneumatic pressure jet system, which is controlled by the computer on the conductive material.
 Imposing electric potential causes the conductive material to compress in the direction of the electric field and expand in the vertical direction, thereby causing ejection.